If you want to succeed with real estate, the number one priority is for you to find motivated sellers, and lots of them.

 Step 1 – Getting The List

-It all starts with your ability to find a targeted list of property owners.
-Let me reiterate, we’re not looking for just ANY property owners.
-We’re looking for people who are statistically more likely to sell their property.Here’s how it works:
+It all starts with your ability to find a targeted list of property owners who are highly motivated to sell.

 Keep in mind that all of this information is of public record.
 You or I could literally look up any of these properties in a matter of minutes and find this kind of basic information.